AhmedAliSaber-sudo/simple_shell/README.md

 what Is The Simple Shell?

-This is a simple implementation of command-line interpreter for the Unix operating system created by Alx students  and .
+This is a simple implementation of command-line interpreter for the Unix operating system created by Alx students Ahmed Ali  and Omnia Eldeeb.

 Usage